aramuk/login/README.md

 **Cookies**
 A cookie is placed on the user's broswer so the server can tell when a user has logged in.
 The cookie expires after a certain amount of time, which then requires the user to sign-in again.
 This maintains security from the front-end.

+The data stored in the cookie is simpy a link to a session in the database.
+Each session deletes itself after a short amount of time and contains credentials to access the root account.
+This keeps the root credentials from being sent back and forth from any client to the server, thereby increasing security.

 ## Further Details
 The server is built using an `express.js` framework, which connects to an AWS S3 database, where all user data is stored. `bcrypt` is used as the salting and hashing algorithm.
 The front-end is built from the ground up using HTML, CSS, and javascript (including JQuery and JQuery Validation libraries).